wanglian/has_custom_fields/README.md

 Do a bundle install, then for each model you want to have custom fields (say User with an organization scope for the fields and attributes) do the following:

-    $ rails generate has_custom_fields_generator User organization
+    $ rails generate has_custom_fields:install User organization

-Then check and run the generated migration
+Then check and run the generated migrations

     $ rake db:migrate